Skip to main content

 How Maintenance Teams Can Evaluate Roof Snow Loading Issues After Excessive Snowfall

 In the wake of a severe winter storm, it’s crucial that facility maintenance teams evaluate buildings and roof systems for damage.
-Excessive snowfall amounts and drifting snow pose a major concern by overloading roof systems and may result in structural failures.
-If you receive an unusual amount of snowfall this year, your facility could be at risk of seeing substantial damage.
+Excessive snowfall amounts and drifting snow pose major concerns that can overload roof systems and result in structural failures.
+If you receive a considerable amount of snowfall this year, your facility could be at risk of substantial damage.

-Gray Construction recommends performing a visual inspection to check the building’s structural members.
+Gray recommends performing a visual inspection to check the building’s structural members.
 If you notice unusual amounts of deflections, broken welds, or twisted members, contact a structural engineer immediately.
-We also suggest that Operators consider the following simple method for measuring roof/building snow loads this winter.
+We suggest the following simple method for operators to measure roof/building snow loads this winter.

 What You’ll Need:

-1) A 6″ pvc dwv pipe longer than the snow is deep, but at least 36″ long
+- A 6″ PVC DWV pipe longer than the snow is deep, but at least 36″ long.

-3) An accurate scale which can weigh up to about 50 pounds
+- An accurate scale which can weigh up to 50 pounds.

-• Then, weigh the pipe and the snow core
+- Weigh the pipe and the snow core.

-Our recommendation is for the Operator to take numerous measurements in open undisturbed areas in the vicinity of the building to establish the ground snow load.
-If the ground snow load is less than the roof design load, then the Operator could proceed to the roof and take samples from there.
-If the sampled ground snow load is at or above the roof design load, further investigation needs to occur before anyone gets on the roof.
+Take numerous measurements in open undisturbed areas in the vicinity of the building to establish the ground snow load.
+If the ground snow load is less than the roof design load, the operator can proceed to take samples from the roof.
+If the sampled ground snow load is at or above the roof design load, nobody should get onto the roof until further investigation from a qualified professional.

 We hope that you find this procedure to be helpful when evaluating your facility for damages after a snow load.